SlevinthHeaven/irsdkSharp/README.md

 ## Benchmarks
-We are looking into two different serializations and as of this moment there is a variability to the results which mean
+We are looking into two different serializations and as of this moment there is a variability to the results which means we may give both choices in the end.
+However, we are not quite sure right now.
+As you can see from the benchmarks below we have a costly first hit vs a costly reading system.

 |                    Method |         Mean |      Error |     StdDev |  Gen 0 | Allocated |
 |-------------------------- |-------------:|-----------:|-----------:|-------:|----------:|